prathapr91/prathapr91.github.io/Linear_Regression.md

 ---
-title: Linear Regression Project
+title: Linear Regression & the NBA

 ---

 ## **Predicting NBA Player Salary using Linear Regression and Web Scraping**

 This is my second project as part of the Metis Data Science Bootcamp.
-Here, I web-scraped NBA player statistics from [Basketball-Reference](www.basketball-reference.com) to build a linear regression model to predict their salary.
+Here, I web-scraped NBA player statistics from [Basketball-Reference](https://www.basketball-reference.com) to build a linear regression model to predict their salary.